-Your Sense driver rating is built from five areas of your driving behaviour.
+Your Sense driver rating is built from six areas of your driving behaviour.
 Each one contributes to your overall rating and understanding them is the first step to improving it.

 These five factors combine to give you an overall rating.
 The better your rating, the more you can save at your next renewal.